Alana Semuels

 Alana Semuels is an American journalist.

-Biography
+Early life and education

 Semuels, born in Belmont, Massachusetts, attended Harvard University, where she earned Bachelor of Arts in American history and literature.
 She also received a Rotary Scholarship to study at the London School of Economics, where she received a master's degree.

+Career

 While in London, Semuels was a correspondent for The Boston Globe newspaper.
 She formerly worked as a national correspondent for the Los Angeles Times in New York, and covered the economy for that newspaper out of Los Angeles.

 She also previously covered Great Britain for The Boston Globe as well as health and technology topics for the Pittsburgh Post-Gazette.
 She was a staff writer for The Atlantic in San Francisco, California.
 As of 2021, she is senior economics Correspondent at Time.